sambitnayak/kubernetes.github.io/docs/concepts/abstractions/pod.md

 #### Networking

 Each Pod is assigned a unique IP address.
-Every the container in a Pod shares the network namespace, including the IP address and network ports.
+Every container in a Pod shares the network namespace, including the IP address and network ports.
 Containers *inside a Pod* can communicate with one another using `localhost`.
 When containers in a Pod communicate with entities *outside the Pod*, they must coordinate how they use the shared network resources (such as ports).

 #### Storage